osofem/bigarith.js/documentation/truncate.md

 #### static method function
 ##### n - Required - {string|number|BigArith}
-The number to round to the nearest integer.
+The number to truncate.
 This could be a string of digits, a number, or a BigArith object.

 ### Return value
 #### method function - {BigArith}
-A BigArith object with its value equals to the nearest integer to the value of the BigArith object it is called on.
+A BigArith object with its value equals to the integer part of the value of the BigArith object it is called on.

 #### static method function - {BigArith}
-A BigArith object with its value equals to the nearest integer to parameter n.
+A BigArith object with its value equals to the integer part of parameter n.

 ### Description
 There are two functions which could be used, the *method function*, and the *static method function*.
-The method function takes no parameter and returns a BigArith object with its value equals to the nearest integer to the value of the BigArith object it is called on.
+The method function takes no parameter and returns a BigArith object with its value equals to the integer part of the value of the BigArith object it is called on.

-The static method function takes one parameter (n) and is always used as <code>BigArith.round()</code>.
-It returns a BigArith object with its value equals to the nearest integer to parameter n.
+The static method function takes one parameter (n) and is always used as `BigArith.truncate()`.
+It returns a BigArith object with its value equals to the integer part of parameter n.

+Unlike ceil(), floor(), and round(), truncate() does not do any rounding on the number.
+It just remove the fractional part and return the integer remaining.

 > Any number parameter (that is not strings of digits or a BigArith) should be between the <code>Number.MIN_SAFE_INTEGER</code> and <code>Number.MAX_SAFE_INTEGER</code> limits.